kunalagra/CV/README.md

 ### Editing the LaTeX Source

 If you wish to modify the content or formatting of my CV, you can edit the LaTeX source file [cv.tex](cv.tex) using any text editor or LaTeX editor of your choice.
-I have used Overleaf (a web-based LaTeX editor).
+I have used Overleaf (a web-based LaTeX editor) for this.

 ## License